vlitzke/kitchenflies/DNAseq/11_FST/README.md

+to take out all snp positions that have missing genotypes from any of the samples bcftools view -g ^miss inputfile.vcf.gz > outputfile.vcf.gz

+to see how many are left:
+grep -v "^#" intput_file.vcf.gz | wc -l

 # Calculation of unbiased population genetics estimators
 Moving over from Kapun's pipeline, now I am going to start using Popoolation2[^1].